Key insights:

 Extra pool costs include:

-3. Pool insurance: Are you prepared for an additional bill?
+3. Pool insurance: Are you prepared for an increased insurance rate?

 Swimming pools come with a set of inherent risks and potential liabilities.
-Therefore, it’s important to make sure you have proper insurance coverage before building one or purchasing a house with a backyard pool.
-To keep yourself, your pool guests and your property protected, discuss your pool with your homeowner’s insurance representative.
+Therefore, it’s important to make sure you have proper insurance coverage before adding a pool.
+To protect yourself, pool guests and property, discuss your pool with your homeowner’s insurance representative.*

 4. Maintenance: How much work are you willing to put in?

 After installing a pool, maintenance is critical.
-Keeping a well-cleaned pool will help extend the longevity of the pool, and it will make the environment even more enjoyable for your family and guests.
+Keeping it clean will help extend the longevity of the pool, and it will make the environment even more enjoyable for your family and guests.

-Keep in mind, a properly maintained pool requires the investment of time or money.
+Keep in mind that a properly maintained pool requires the investment of time or money.
 In other words, you might have to spend a few hours in the backyard tending to your pool, or you may opt to hire a pool servicing company.

 Typical pool maintenance involves: